khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/iconography.md

 ### Pipeline icons

 Used to represent the status of a pipeline, like running and pending.
 There are both bordered and borderless versions of each icon.
-They use a separate grid from all other icons and are also used to generate favicons that include the pipeline status.
+They use a separate grid from all other icons and are also used to generate favicons associated with web pages.
 Although a pipeline status can conceptually overlap with status elsewhere in the product, these icons are strictly limited to the pipeline context.

 ### File and folder type icons